xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-ideation.md

 It so much easier to sell a product if it helps others earn more money.
 Each customer can easily calculate that your product costs X but it will help him earn at least Y. If Y is bigger than X, it becomes a no-brainer to buy your product.

-Examples of recent gold rushs and pickaxes are:
+>Examples of recent gold rushs and pickaxes are:

-- venture capital → build data aggregators that allows VCs to identify worthwhile investments
+>- venture capital → build data aggregators that allows VCs to identify worthwhile investments
-- coaching → courses and tools for coaches in a specific niche
+>- coaching → courses and tools for coaches in a specific niche
-- crypto → tools for crypto traders
+>- crypto → tools for crypto traders
-- AI → tools for people who want to sell AI services to businesses
+>- AI → tools for people who want to sell AI services to businesses
-- online courses → tools and courses for course creators
+>- online courses → tools and courses for course creators

 But don't just stop there.
 At some point, the pickax market will become the new goldrush and it's time to sell heads and handles to the pickax sellers.
 Usually that means selling specialized data or ideas.